 Uterine and cervical cancer

-What are the methods of early detection of uterine and cervical cancer?
+The methods of early detection of uterine and cervical cancer

 After the breast, the uterine body is the most common cancer-affected area of a woman's reproductive system.